Marshall-Soc/genai_sociology/README.md

 [AJ Alvero](https://ajalvero.com/), [Dustin S. Stoltz](https://www.dustinstoltz.com/), [Oscar Stuhler](https://oscarstuhler.org/), & [Marshall A. Taylor](https://www.marshalltaylor.net)

-This repository contains all `R` code necessary to reproduce the analysis in "Generative AI in Sociological Research: State of the Discipline," forthcoming in *Sociological Science*.
+This repository contains all `R` code necessary to reproduce the analysis in "Generative AI in Sociological Research: State of the Discipline."

 Once you download this repo, make your working directory the `scripts/` subfolder.
 You will then want to start with the `0_start_here.R` file.